 Metalliferous Hills

-The Metalliferous Hills (Colline Metallifere in Italian) separates the region Maremme from the Gulf of Follonica to the depths of Tuscany, partly in an area designated as the Alta Maremma, and is adjacent to the lands of Pisa and Siena.
+The Metalliferous Hills (Colline Metallifere in Italian) separates the region Maremma from the Gulf of Follonica to the depths of Tuscany, partly in an area designated as the Alta Maremma, and is adjacent to the lands of Pisa and Siena.
 See also at the end of page Presentation The Metalliferous Hills have their own personality, […]

 Versilia region